-No craft or song will ever surpass the importance of reading to our kids, a house can never have too many books so here are a few more for you to consider!
+No craft or song will ever surpass the importance of reading to our kids, a house can never have too many books so here is a books showcase for you to consider!

 “Chica Chica ABC” by Bill Martin Jr. and John Archambault is a fantastic board book and a shorter version of the ever popular “Chica Chica Boom Boom“.
 My son loves this book and it’s the perfect amount of text for a toddler.
 The illustrations by Lois Ehlert are so bright and bold that even a very young baby will respond to it.
 A must have for all home libraries!

-is a silly story about a zookeeper and his charges that follow him home to bed.
+“Good Night Gorilla” by Peggy Rathmann is a silly story about a zookeeper and his charges that follow him home to bed.
 Luckily his wife is on her toes and gets those silly animals back to the zoo!
 I love to use this book as a bedtime story.